ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 > Note: Timestamps are relative to a time immediately after the FPGA bitfile is downloaded and run, not the start of the generation.
 This allows capturing I2C and GPIO timestamps during configuration before the generation starts.

-1. Set the following controls on the Acquisition Example GSE VI and leave all other values at their defaults.
+1. Set the following controls on the Generation Example GSE VI and leave all other values at their defaults.
     > Note: VI controls and indicators can be reset to default values by clicking on the **Edit** menu and selecting the **Reinitialize Values to Default** option.

     | Tab | Setting | Value |